Etai0011/-Cinema-management-website/README.md

 # -Cinema-management-website
  Any user of the  website can make changes to the databases (after  authentication) according to his permissions that set by the admin.
  The website consists of 4 collections: website users, movies, members of the cinema club And viewers who have signed up for movies.
- The website is based on 2 REST API servers Subscriptions WS & Cinema WS and saved the data in the different collections or in json files.
+ The website is based on 2 REST API servers: Subscriptions WS & Cinema WS and saved the data in the different collections or in json files.
  Server side programming: Express ,Node.js, MongoDB, Client side programming: React and managing the state with Redux.